 No

-The Presqu'ile Provincial Park trail has minimal elevation gain of only 20 m, making it a relatively flat and easy hike.
-This low elevation change makes the trail accessible to hikers of various fitness levels.
+The Presqu'ile Provincial Park trail system has minimal elevation gain of only 20 m across 16 km of trails, making it a relatively flat and easy hike.
+This low elevation change makes the trails accessible to hikers of various fitness levels.

-Yes, with only 20 m of elevation gain over 8 km, the Presqu'ile Provincial Park trail is well-suited for beginner hikers.
-The relatively flat terrain and moderate 2 to 3 hour duration make it an accessible option for those new to hiking.
+Yes, with only 20 m of elevation gain over 16 km, the Presqu'ile Provincial Park trail system is well-suited for beginner hikers.
+The relatively flat terrain and moderate 2 to 3 hour duration for main routes make it an accessible option for those new to hiking.

 Didn't find your answer?